-1.11 : Mining Activities
+1.11: Mining Activities

 There is no mining activity in the study area.
-However, stone quarrying is located in place such as Zobawk in the study area.
+However, stone quarry is located in place such as Zobawk in the study area.

-1.12 : Urban Area
+1.12: Urban Area

-Lunglei town is the only urban area in the entire study area, which also happens to be district headquarters of the Lunglei district.
+Lunglei town is the only urban area in the entire study area, which is also the district headquarter of Lunglei district.
 It is located in the southern part of the study area.
 As per Census 2011, it has a total population of 57011.

-1.13 : Previous Work
+1.13: Previous Work